dae-cpp/dae-cpp.github.io/docs/sparse-matrix.md

 # Sparse Matrix class

 Sparse Matrix class `daecpp::sparse_matrix` defines sparse matrix holder in [three-array format](#three-array-format).
-It is used to define the mass matrix and, optionally, the Jacobian matrix of the DAE system.
+It is used to define the [mass matrix](mass-matrix.html) and, optionally, the [Jacobian matrix](jacobian-matrix.html) of the DAE system.
-The class provides a set of helper tools for the user to allocate memory, define and convert sparse matrices in a very straightforward way, e.g.:
+The class provides a set of helper tools for the user to allocate memory, define and convert sparse matrices, etc., in a very straightforward way, e.g.:

 ```cpp
 sparse_matrix M;                 // Creates empty sparse matrix M